destaMo/Scrum-Notes/content/qa/03_middle.md

 ## 📦 Improving the process

-Constantly monitor ongoing process and workflow on your proujects.
+Constantly monitor ongoing process and workflow on your projects.
 Point out flaws and suggest changes if needed.

 ### 🎓 Learn